 101 ESL Activities for kids is well-organized into sections: speaking, reading, listening, writing, 4-skills, warm-ups, grammar, etc. so you’ll be able to find exactly what you’re looking for quickly and easily.

 The book is available on Amazon in both print and digital formats by downloading the free Kindle reading app.
+You can read it on any device this way, including your PC, phone or tablet.

 Keep a copy on the bookshelf in your office as a handy reference tool.
 Or, take a copy with you on your phone or tablet for lesson planning in your favourite coffee shop.